bcgov/ols-geocoder/BCAddressExchangeSchema.md

 |--|--|
 ENTRANCE|Entrance
 EMENT|Emergency responder entrance
-EMXIT|Emergency exit
+EXIT|Emergency exit
 SVCENT| Service entrance
 UTLENT| Utility entrance
 DLVENT | Delivery entrance

-Like any unitDesignator, entrances may be numbered (eg., ENTRANCE 1, EMXIT 4)
+Like any unitDesignator, entrances may be numbered (eg., ENTRANCE 1, EXIT 4)

 The following Canada Post unit designators define other building parts and are also supported: